Billed

 Brand identity projects are among the highest-value engagements a graphic designer can take on, but they also carry the most financial risk when billed incorrectly.
 A comprehensive brand package might include logo design in vector and raster formats, a color palette system, typography specifications, brand guidelines documentation, business card and letterhead templates, social media asset templates, and signage specifications.
 Billing the entire package as one lump sum at completion leaves you exposed for weeks or months of unbilled work.

 Milestone invoicing through Billed breaks a brand identity project into billable stages.
 Invoice a deposit at contract signing, a second payment at concept presentation, a third at selected concept refinement approval, and the balance upon final file delivery.
 Each milestone invoice itemizes the deliverables completed in that phase.
 If the project stalls—because the client's internal stakeholders cannot agree on a direction—you have already been paid for work completed.
-Milestone invoicing also prevents the painful situation where a client disappears after receiving concepts, leaving you with hours of unbilled creative work and no leverage to collect.
+Milestone invoicing also prevents the painful situation where a client disappears after receiving concepts, leaving you with hours of unbilled creative work and no use to collect.

 Print production pass-throughs and third-party costs